 It’s a great way to get the most out of the investment in the long run and save yourself the addition of buying them after the fact.
 If you can get a squat rack bundled with genuinely useful accessories, that’s a huge benefit for your home gym.

 It’s important that a squat rack can carry a significant amount of weight.
 You’re not going to be lifting the same amount of weight in 5 years that you are now – and your rack should account for this upper range.

 You want “headroom” – more weight capacity than you need.
 Better weight capacity speaks to the durability and stability of the product, the strength of the materials, and the ability for it to deal with momentum as well as weight.

 A squat rack that can support 2000lbs isn’t just going to be better for holding weight than a rack rated for 1000lbs.
 It will handle smaller weights better.
 And is likely built to deal with the long-term use and wear resulting from a lifetime of squatting, pressing, benching, and other exercises.

 Better racks can hold more weight and will – usually – age better.

 If your rack offers weight pegs for plate storage, then it’s doing two things with one product.
 This is worth a significant bump in price, but it’s even better if it comes without a mark-up, of course.

 This is a common way of improving your home gym organization and building up more stability in your squat rack.
-The additional weight – especially in lower pegs – helps keep the centre of gravity low and reduce the upright stands’ movement.
+The additional weight – especially in lower pegs – helps keep the center of gravity low and reduces the upright stands’ movement.

 Plate storage systems can be expensive on their own, so a squat rack with integrated pegs can be a fantastic choice.